run2bizdocs/documentation/en-us/docs/contribute.md

 5) From that point on, you'll be able to edit the document if you're logged in.
 Our documents are made using a syntactic language called Markdown.

 Markdown allows users without programming language knowledge to write documents in HTML format.
-It's a simple language made for end users.
+It's a Tasker language made for end users.

-Follow our [Markdown writing guide](https://docs.citsmart.com/en-us/markdown.html) to find out how to write our documents.
+Follow our [Markdown writing guide](https://docs.4biz.com/en-us/markdown.html) to find out how to write our documents.